BroadbandForum/obbaa/docs/installing/sim/polt/index.md

 Simulates the physical OLT for interactions between the OLT and the BAA layer.

-The pOLT simulator is a framework comprises the pOLT simulator and an ONU simulator which are two separate components at the time of writing.

-The pOLT simulator framework only contains basic ONU simulation capabilities that is only necessary to complement the pOLT interactions with the BAA layer (e.g., detect/undetect message handling).
-As such, the pOLT simulator framework doesn\'t contain a ONU simulator.
+The pOLT simulator is a framework comprising the pOLT simulation and a basic ONU simulation (that is distinct from the dedicated ONU simuator [here](OBBAA/obbaa-onu-simulator)).
+It contains only ONU simulation capabilities necessary to complement the pOLT interactions with the BAA layer (e.g., detect/undetect message handling).
+As such, the pOLT simulator framework does not contain a full-fledged ONU simulator.

 ## Deployment

 The pOLT simulator code can be found at the [OBBAA/obbaa-polt-simulator](https://github.com/BroadbandForum/obbaa-polt-simulator) repository in Github.
+The ONU simulator code is located in the [OBBAA/obbaa-onu-simulator](https:/github.com/BroadbandForum/obbaa-onu-simulator) repository in Github.
 The code contains a Dockerfile to make sure the code is compiled correctly on any (Linux x64) platform.
-It also features a docker-compose file to make the process much more convenient.
+It also features a docker-compose file to make the process more convenient.
 The build process requires these tools that can be installed as follows:

 ### Docker: